vedanthv/data-engg-docs/internals-docs-code/databricks/04-UC_External_Location_Storage_Credentials.md

 **3️⃣ External Tables vs Managed Tables**

 **Managed Table:** Unity Catalog controls the data lifecycle.

-Dropping the table deletes data.
+**Data Deletion Timeline:** While the data deletion is initiated immediately, the actual purging of the data files from cloud storage may not be instantaneous.
+Databricks documentation indicates that the files are typically deleted within a retention period, often around 7 days, though this can sometimes be influenced by Delta Lake's default log retention (e.g., 30 days).
+Running a VACUUM command can also accelerate the deletion of unreferenced data files.

 Data lives in either:
 The Metastore storage root, if no catalog location is set.